mobizt/Firebase-ESP32/README.md

 ## Unsupported Mobile network modem bridge

-The library access the internet through WiFi or Ethernet connection, the ESP32 based module that may has Mobile network modem i.e. 2G (GPRS), 3G or 4G built-in modules can't not use if it access the internet trourgh these modules by sending the AT commands.
+The library access the internet through WiFi or Ethernet connection, the ESP32 based module that may has Mobile network modem i.e. 2G (GPRS), 3G or 4G built-in modules cannot use if it accesses the internet trourgh these modules by sending the AT commands.

 The others UART/Serial bridge mobile network modem which work with AT commands and ESP32 AT commands were unsupported.